-So far, I have referred above to sperm count, motility and morphology.
-However, we cannot ignore sperm quality.
+So far, I have referred above mainly to sperm count, motility and morphology.
+We should also though, look more at sperm quality.
 With regard to recurrent miscarriage in particular, research (7) at Imperial College, London is now suggesting that quality may be a factor here.
 Early studies are implicating sperm DNA damage as one cause, and the team is going on to look at obesity as another potential association.
 The DNA fragmentation tests offered by some clinics, are an attempt to acknowledge that hidden DNA damage can be present inside sperm, even though basic count, motility and morphology seem passable.
 In a pilot study, chromosomal damage was associated with infertility, but this damage did not correlate with count, motility or morphology ie it was hidden from all but a more in-depth genetic analysis.

 Research (8) from the Newcastle Fertility Centre at Life, suggests that up to the age of 45, a man’s age is less important than his sperm quality, suggesting lifestyle factors are worth paying close attention to.

 See also my research article below on the positively helpful effects of walnuts.

 Returning to our main topic then, I will gather all of the information gained from interview, and will formulate a treatment plan for either or both of you.
 Lifestyle advice may involve diet, exercise, more rest etc. You should bear in mind that I always recommend that both of you consume no alcohol and stop smoking.
-I will then usually suggest a fixed number of fertility acupuncture treatments followed by a review.
+I will then usually suggest a fixed number of fertility acupuncture sessions followed by a review.

 If you are a woman of 35 or over, or if either of you have in the past had any medical conditions which could have affected reproductive health, then it is my recommendation that you see your GP if you have not already done so.
 It does not prevent you embarking on a course of acupuncture treatment, but it might save us valuable time.